saddington/yen-handbook/README.md

 # Our Company Handbook
 *A Collaborative Handbook for our Team & Community*

 This `handbook` has gone through a number of changes over the years and this version is no exception!
-This version _should_ be the most "usable" as there's only a few pages to review (and update...)!

-This repository serves these purposes:
+This repo does the following:

 1. Gives a high-level overview of who we are, what we do, and why we do what we do...
 2. Our compensation, benefits, and employment policies for our staff and team...